-- It is not the only sin - It is not an unpardonable sin.
 'Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
+Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, or sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
 And such were some of you.
-But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God (1 Cor.6:9-11). - Our mission is not to moralise society but to preach the gospel.
+But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God' (1 Cor.6:9-11)

+Our mission is not to moralise society but to preach the gospel

 'I wrote to you in my epistle not to keep company with sexually immoral people.
 Yet I certainly did not mean with the sexually immoral people of this world, or with the covetous, or extortioners, or idolaters, since then you would need to go out of the world.
-But now I have written to you not to keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner-not even to eat with such a person.
-For what have I to do with judging those also who are outside?
+But now I have written to you not to keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner-not even to eat with such a person...

+...For what have I to do with judging those also who are outside?
 Do you not judge those who are inside?
 But those who are outside God judges.
-Therefore "put away from yourselves the evil person" (1 Cor.5:9-13).
+Therefore "put away from yourselves the evil person"

+(1 Cor.5:9-13)